 If you’ve ever been mountaineering in Europe before, there is a good chance you may have come across the Alps!
 This huge mountain range covers a vast array of land and proves to be truly breathtaking to traverse.

-Here are some fun facts about the Alps to help whet your appetite for a trek.
+Here are some fun facts about the Alps that should help whet your appetite for a trek.

 1. The Alps go on and on and on…